yidan233/taxi_data_analyze/README.md

 5. **Predict and generate submission file**:
    Predict taxi fares for the test dataset and generate a submission file for Kaggle.

-## Contributing

-Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Contact

-For support or queries, reach out to [your-email@example.com].